aindilis/frdcsa/README.md

 # frdcsa
-This is the live branch of FRDCSA, intended to be a collaborative workflow with other developers.
+This is the live repository for FRDCSA, intended to be a collaborative workflow with other developers.